 I still can't say whether my reaction was reasonably justified, but just something about the situation really set me off.
 To me, it says, “Hey!
 We know you were sitting here ordering drinks and were planning on ordering dinner, and we know that there are plenty of other unoccupied tables, but this tour group is far more important than you and so we're basically just going to pretend like you don't exist and let them have their way here, cool?”

 Between this and the tour guide (from another group) telling me to get lost on night one in Namche, I am really beginning to develop a loathing for said groups.
-Instead on dwelling on how I was wronged I simply pack up my things and leave (yes, I paid my tab before doing so).
-I’m sure I will find something better anyways.
+Instead of dwelling on how I was wronged, I simply pack up my things and leave (yes, I paid my tab before doing so).
+I'm sure I will find something better anyway.
 I do.

 Next order of business: where to sleep?

 To the east of Dingboche lies a river that would provide me with some excellent white noise, but would also put me far from breakfast in the morning (also, I have an irrational fear (at least I hope it's irrational) or being trampled by livestock during the night, and I feel the river would be a great place to make this happen).

 Still wandering as the sun sets I decide that it's time to make a call.
 One lodge has a nice-looking courtyard suitable for sleeping in and so I decide to go talk things over with the owner.
 As usual, once I convince him I actually want to sleep outside, he agrees.